-Hatch Baby is a start-up here in the San Francisco Bay Area that creates innovative, “smart” technology baby products to give new parents peace of mind.
+Hatch Baby is known for creating innovative “smart” technology baby products to give new parents peace of mind.

 You may have heard of Hatch Baby from their famous changing pad/baby scale, called the “Grow.”

 When I first learned of Hatch Baby, I assumed they were just another company trying to over-engineer simple baby products (using smart phone apps unnecessarily, etc.).

 So I kept my distance for a while.

 But when my 7-year-old decided she wouldn’t sleep in her bed anymore because she’s scared of weird shadows, I decided to give the new Hatch Baby Rest a whirl.